RightWrite/RightWrite/README.md

-## Welcome to My Profile
+### ✍🏻 - Welcome to RightWrite's Profile - ✍🏻
-Surprisingly, I'm not a developer.
-I'm a writer & copyeditor/proofreader.
+Surprisingly, I’m not a software developer.

+I’m a published author & copyeditor/proofreader with 18 years of experience writing, editing, & publishing nonfiction works.
+My books, that appear on major publishing platforms, have superb reviews.

-I discovered lots of grammatical & structural errors in app descriptions on both Google Play & F-Droid repos.
+In late 2024 I started discovering many grammatical & structural errors in app descriptions on both *Google Play* & *F-Droid* repos.
 So, I signed up for GitHub.

-I'm available for projects that will benefit from proper English grammar.
+Currently, I’m available for projects that will benefit from proper English grammar.

+The specific areas where I can be of service include:

+- *README.md* content creation/optimization & formatting
+- app descriptions on *F-Droid* & *Google Play*
+- app wikis & PDFs

+Regarding *README.md* files, I can craft magnificent written pieces geared toward a general English-speaking audience, or any specific audience you choose.
+Besides that, I can write or optimize existing app descriptions for app stores, such as *Google Play* & *F-Droid*.

+A properly written app description will increase the chances of potential users downloading your app; while a poorly formed description will deter them.

+Eventually, I’ll delve into the creation of app wikis & PDF manuals.
+Although, this is a future endeavor because I’m still learning how to navigate GitHub, as of February 2025.

+My service is especially useful to those whose native language isn’t English.
+Yet, even if English is your first language, I can refine your writing.

-I'm looking forward to helping software developers transform their writing into a work of art.
+I look forward to helping you transform your app description into a work of art.

+Feel free to drop me a line.

+My email address is: **MarkMRich72[--at--]gmail[--DOT--]com**.

 <!--This appears to be for comments, just like HTML.-->